prob140/prob140.github.io/course-info.md

 We strongly recommended that you turn in all assignments even if you can only complete some of them partially.
 However, to give you some leeway in case of illness and emergencies, we will drop the following in the calculation of your overall score:

 - your two lowest homework scores
 - your lowest lab score

+**Minimum Average Score Required on Exams:**
+In order to pass the class, the **first condition you must satisfy** is to have an unweighted average percentage score of at least 25% on the two midterms and the final, after the clobber (see below) has been applied.
+Students who average exam score falls below this threshold will not pass the class.

-Letter grades for the course will be based on your overall score in the class, calculated using the following weights:
+**If you satisfy the condition above**, your course grade (whether passing or non-passing) will be based on your overall score in the class, calculated using the following weights:

-- Homework 10%
+- Homework 16%
 - Labs 10%
-- Quizzes 20%
-- Midterm 1 15%
+- Midterm 1 18%
-- Midterm 2 15%
+- Midterm 2 18%
-- Final 30%
+- Final 38%

 **Clobber policy:** If your final exam percentage score is greater than either of your midterm percentage scores then it will replace the lower of your two midterm percentage scores (only your Midterm 1 score will be replaced if both your midterm scores are equal).
 Here “percentage score” on an exam means your score on the exam as a percent of the total points on the exam.

 Letter grades will be based on a combination of absolute cutoffs and the distribution of overall scores.
 Towards the end of the term, we will make three guarantees: "An overall score of at least *x* will result in a grade of at least C-; at least *y* will result in at least B-; at least *z* will result in at least A-".
 The thresholds *x*, *y*, and *z* will depend on this term's performance.

-In Spring 2024, our end-of-term Ed post included the following: "Each of the A and C ranges contains just over 30% of the class.
-The B range contains just under one-third of the class."
+In Fall 2024, the last time I taught the class, our end-of-term Ed post included the following: "More than one-third of the class got grades in the A range (A-/A/A+).
+Well over a quarter were in the B range, and just under one-third in the C's."
 Note that the failure rate in Data 140 doesn’t include students who withdraw before the final exam.

 ## Collaboration and Integrity ##